Skip to main content

 What are some ways to reduce or get rid of cramping?

-Depending on the cause of your cramps, there can be a number of ways to reduce the discomfort or at least get rid of it for the time being.
+Depending on the cause of your cramps, there can be several ways to reduce the discomfort or at least get rid of it for the time being.
 Whether you have severe gas pain, post-sex cramping, or a stretching ligament in your uterus, you can be on your way to a more enjoyable and comfortable pregnancy with these simple tips.

 • Gas medicine can quickly and easily reduce cramping caused by being bloated or constipated.
 Before taking any gas-reducing over-the-counter medicine, make sure you speak to your doctor first.